Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### 🔧 `WeightTrader` via `xcm-builder`

-- Specifies how to charge for weight inside the xcm execution.
+- Specifies how to charge for weight inside the XCM execution.
 - Used in the `BuyExecution` instruction
 - Used in the `RefundSurplus` instruction